HoffsMH/ex-tl/taskell.md

     * [ ] possibly startx
     * [ ] possibly jrnl
 - done archive syncthing conflicts why?
-- remove the runonce module and fold into supervisor
 - put refresh in other tasks in right spot

 ## Waiting on Something